frmokoena/pacman-duel-bot/README.md

 My entry to the 2014 Entelect Challenge.

+There were around 69 entries divided into 2 pools:

+1. Pool A (Advanced)

+2. Pool B (Beginner)

+This entry did qualify for Pool A, and was placed 4th out of 35 entries in Pool A.

 ## Rules

 __Rule #1:__ Develop an artificially intelligent bot that is able to navigate the following pacman maze and collect more pills than an opponent.